NatashaKamami/Machine-Learning-1/Capstone_Project/README.md

 - **Deposit**: (The target variable) where: 1 indicates the customer subscribed to the term deposit and 0 indicates they did not.

 ## Exploratory Data Analysis
-1. **Description of summary statistics for our numeric columns**: Helps us get an overview of our data and helps in identifying outliers in our data.
+1. **Description of summary statistics for our numeric columns**: Provides an overview of the data by highlighting its range, spread, and potential outliers.
   ![image](https://github.com/user-attachments/assets/aec54db6-d427-442c-b328-0a5fa759e2a9)

-2. **Distribution plots for the numeric columns**: Displays distribution of values in the numeric columns and can show presence of outliers.
+2. **Distribution plots for the numeric columns**: Visualize how values are distributed across numeric columns revealing skewness and the presence of outliers.
    ![image](https://github.com/user-attachments/assets/2a73c9bf-9ccf-4d5d-bb11-39156580095c)
    ![image](https://github.com/user-attachments/assets/9e9d8f47-87d6-4816-b648-7a5aaf55f1c9)
    ![image](https://github.com/user-attachments/assets/d6ccc81d-ec64-4ba3-85b4-f8105d1cd27e)

-3. **Pairplot for the numeric columns depending on deposit**: Investigates whether or not our data is linearly separable into the 2 different classes.
+3. **Pairplot for the numeric columns depending on deposit**: Explores relationships between numeric columns by identifying potential outliers, patterns and correlations, and also investigates whether the classes of the target variable are linearly separable.
    ![image](https://github.com/user-attachments/assets/d12de381-eb62-421c-bc66-baad0c87f135)
    ![image](https://github.com/user-attachments/assets/79626a18-4f3a-4678-9724-261bce478156)
    ![image](https://github.com/user-attachments/assets/3073e91d-3aa2-456a-af0b-b28beb3c7f3c)